furry13/draft-buraglio-deprecate7050/draft-v6ops-prefer8781.md

 ## Mobile network considerations

-Due to the more involved and controlled signaling of most mobile, non-WiFi networks, on these closed networks where the mobile network facing network stack of user equipment (UE) is controlled by the provider, use of [RFC8781] may not be practical to implement.
-These environments may choose to incorporate [RFC8781] at some point when practical such as when infrastructure upgrades occur, or software stack features are implemented.
+Use of [RFC8781] may not be currently practical for networks that have more complex network control signaling or rely on slower network component upgrade cycles, such as mobile networks.
+These environments are encouraged to incorporate [RFC8781] when made practical by infrastructure upgrades or software stack feature additions.

 ## Clients Implementation Recommendations